Annie Besant (1847-1933) – political reformer, women’s rights activist, theosophist and Indian nationalist.

-As her interest in theosophy grew, her commitment to left wing politics declined and her membership of Socialist societies lapsed.
-Annie Besant later moved to India where she was active in the Theosophy movement and founded a school for boys in Varansai – The Central Hindu College.
+As her interest in theosophy grew, her commitment to left-wing politics declined and her membership of Socialist societies lapsed.
+Annie Besant later moved to India where she was active in the Theosophy movement and founded a school for boys in Varanasi – The Central Hindu College.

 By 1909, Besant had become president of the Theosophical society.
 A key teaching of the Theosophical Society was that they would look after and prepare a world teacher for his important mission.
-This teacher was found in 1909, as the 14 year old Jiddu Krishnamurti.
+This teacher was found in 1909, as the 14-year-old Jiddu Krishnamurti.
 Besant was made his guardian and the two developed a close relationship and he considered Besant his surrogate mother.
-Later Krishnamurti would renounce his role as world teacher and break with the Theosophist movement, but, he remained close to Besant whom he held in high regard.
+Later Krishnamurti would renounce his role as a world teacher and break with the Theosophist movement, but he remained close to Besant whom he held in high regard.

 Annie Besant became an early member of the Indian National Congress.
 In 1916, she launched the Indian Home rule league which agitated for Indian independence.